dmx-systems/dmx-documentation/docs/user.rst

 The first tab is a general info tab.
 It is always named after the type of the selected item, e.g. "Person" or "Event".
 In its display mode it shows only those fields containing data.
-You can click "Reveal" on details to reveal them on the current topic map.
+You can click "Reveal" on details to reveal them on the current topicmap.

 .. image:: _static/detail-panel-reveal-button.png